-With over 19 years of experience in Durable Medical Billing (DME) through errors and compliances, we have understated few path for DME clients.
+With over 19 years of experience in Durable Medical Billing (DME) through errors and compliances, we have understated a few paths for DME clients.
 Every month we add new clients with thousands of dollars are lost in mishandling and unpaid claims in numerous fields of healthcare, including Durable Medical Equipment (DME).
 Added to this is the multifaceted billing and coding procedures, and the claim requirements of Medicare, Medicaid, and other private insurance companies.

-- Equipment which provides therapeutic benefits to patients who are in need due to certain medical ailments is categorized as DME.
+- Equipment that provides therapeutic benefits to patients who are in need due to certain medical ailments is categorized as DME.
 It is also known as Home Medical Equipment (HME) and is able to withstand repeated use.

-- Equipment’s considered as DMEs are prosthetic devices, wheelchairs, oxygen equipment, insulin pumps, walkers, hospital beds, power mobility devices etc. It is known that around 80% of the bills contain errors of some sort of the other, either incorrect details or the inability to follow the latest rules and regulations.
+- Equipment’s considered as DMEs are prosthetic devices, wheelchairs, oxygen equipment, insulin pumps, walkers, hospital beds, power mobility devices, etc. It is known that around 80% of the bills contain errors of some sort of the other, either incorrect details or the inability to follow the latest rules and regulations.

 - It also gets difficult for a hospital administration to reduce errors, verify demographics and insurance on a regular basis, follow up on claims and payments, hence the need to outsource billing and coding services becomes essential

 Once Medicare receives a miscellaneous code, the claim is suspended and medical records are requested.
 The records are then checked for several possible issues.
 Next, the miscellaneous code is reviewed to see if another code is more appropriate to a bill.

 Also, keep in mind that most medical gears have a code appointed.
 If the piece of equipment does not have a code assigned, then the manufacturer’s invoice is reviewed for an allowable.
-In the final stage the medical necessity is verified before payment is made.
-If the in-house billers are facing a dilemma regarding a code for a particular item you can check with Statistical Analysis Durable Medical Equipment Regional Carrier (SADMERC).
+In the final stage, the medical necessity is verified before payment is made.
+If the in-house billers are facing a dilemma regarding code for a particular item you can check with Statistical Analysis Durable Medical Equipment Regional Carrier (SADMERC).